rohit-lunavara/Note-Taker/README.md

 # Note-Taker
 A note-taking application similar to Apple's Notes application.

-Works on macOS 10.15+.
+Supports iOS (13.0+) devices and macOS (10.15+).